DETAILED ACTION

 Dependent claims 2 – 8, 20 – 21, 24, 26 – 28, and 30 – 33 are directed to one or more judicial exceptions (i.e., abstract idea exceptions) under Step 2A, Prong One of the full eligibility analysis as follows:

 Regarding claims 2 – 8, 20 – 21, 24, 26 – 28, and 30 – 33, the claims recite the abstract idea identified in bold as “the predicted effect comprises a prediction for cell death of a cancer cell in the subject in response to administration of the pharmaceutical agent to the subject” in claim 2, “the pharmaceutical agent is a chemotherapeutic agent” in claim 3, “the pharmaceutical agent is selected from the group consisting of lenalidomid, pembrolizumab, trastuzumab, bevacizumab, rituximab, ibrutinib, human papillomavirus quadrivalent (types 6, 11, 16, and 18) vaccine, pertuzumab, pemetrexed, nilotinib, denosumab, abiraterone acetate, promacta, imatinib, everolimus, palbociclib, erlotinib, bortezomib, bortezomib, nivolumab, atezolizumab,daratumumab, enzalutamide, obinutuzumab, ruxolitinib, venetoclax, osimertinib, and pomalidomide” in claim 4, “a respective output in the plurality of outputs” in claim 5, “when the predicted effect of the pharmaceutical agent in the test subject satisfies a first set of one or more criterion, recommending a first therapy that comprises administration of the pharmaceutical agent to the subject; and when the predicted effect of the pharmaceutical agent in the test subject does not satisfy the first set of one or more criterion, recommending a second therapy that is different from the first therapy” in claim 6, “when the predicted effect of the pharmaceutical agent in the test subject satisfies a first set of one or more criterion, administering a first therapy to the subject, wherein the first therapy that comprises administration of the pharmaceutical agent; and when the predicted effect of the pharmaceutical agent in the test subject does not satisfy the first set of one or more criterion, administering a second therapy to the subject, wherein the second therapy is different from the first therapy” in claim 7, “when the predicted effect of the pharmaceutical agent in the test subject satisfies a first set of one or more criterion, recommending the test subject for a clinical trial of the pharmaceutical agent to the subject; and when the predicted effect of the pharmaceutical agent in the test subject does not satisfy the first set of one or more criterion, not recommending the test subject for the clinical trial” in claim 8, “the plurality of tissue organoids comprises a plurality of tumor organoids” in claim 20, “a linear mapping function that transforms the plurality of abundance values into a first latent feature space comprising fewer dimensions than the number of respective cellular constituents in the plurality of cellular constituents” in claim 21, “the set of one or more cell type variables comprises a variable selected from the group consisting of cell histology, disease type, disease stage, disease grade, tissue type, and tissue site” in claim 24, “each respective cellular constituent in the plurality of cellular constituents is a different mRNA species” in claim 26, “obtaining, in electronic form, a plurality of nucleic acid sequences for mRNA from the biological sample of the test subject; and determining, for each respective cellular constituent in the plurality of cellular constituents, the corresponding abundance value from the plurality of nucleic acid sequences” in claim 27, “the obtaining (i) comprises sequencing the mRNA from the biological sample of the test subject, thereby obtaining the plurality of nucleic acid sequences” in claim 28, “the biological sample of the subject comprises a diseased tissue of the subject” in claim 30, “the diseased tissue of the subject is a cancerous tissue” in claim 31, “the biological sample of the subject comprises a biological fluid from the subject” in claim 32, and “the subject has a cancer selected from the group consisting of a carcinoma, lymphoma, blastoma, glioblastoma, sarcoma, leukemia, breast cancer, squamous cell cancer, lung cancer, small-cell lung cancer, non-small cell lung cancer (NSCLC), adenocarcinoma of the lung, squamous carcinoma of the lung, head and neck cancer, cancer of the peritoneum, hepatocellular cancer, gastric or stomach cancer, pancreatic cancer, ovarian cancer, cervical cancer, liver cancer, bladder cancer, hepatoma, colon cancer, colorectal cancer, endometrial or uterine carcinoma, salivary gland carcinoma, kidney or renal cancer, liver cancer, prostate cancer, vulval cancer, thyroid cancer, hepatic carcinoma, B-cell lymphoma, low grade/follicular non-Hodgkin's lymphoma (NHL), small lymphocytic (SL) NHL, intermediate grade/follicular NHL, intermediate grade diffuse NHL, high grade immunoblastic NHL, high grade lymphoblastic NHL, high grade small non-cleaved cell NHL, bulky disease NHL, mantle cell lymphoma, AIDS-related lymphoma, Waldenstrom's Macroglobulinemia, chronic lymphocytic leukemia (CLL), acute lymphoblastic leukemia (ALL), hairy cell leukemia, and chronic myeloblastic leukemia” in claim 33.
-These limitations fall into the “mental process” grouping of abstract ideas because they require a dynamic assessment of information on tissue organoids and a biological sample from a test subject to identify the tissue organoids used in evaluating a predicted effect of a pharmaceutical agent on the test subject.
+These limitations fall into the “mental process” grouping of abstract ideas because they require a dynamic assessment of abundance values to determine a predicted effect of a pharmaceutical agent on the test subject or training sample and determine a corresponding cell type classification.
 See MPEP 2106.04(a)(2)(III).
 Thus, the limitations may be practically performed in the human mind using observation, evaluation, judgment, and/or opinions, and claims 2 – 8, 20 – 21, 24, 26 – 28, and 30 – 33 recite an abstract idea in the "mental process" grouping under Step 2A, Prong One.

 Eligibility Step 2A, Prong Two: